-• •

-[ CooL Cooling mode parameter

-Press "SET" to ss "SET" to access the parameter setting.

-[ Auto Cooling mode set for automatic

-To change to and then pres On or Off mode, press "DOWN" until the desired mode appears s "SET".

-[ On Cooling mode set to on

-[ Off Cooling mode set to off
+Cooling mode set to off

-Individual step os may be skipped by pressing "EXIT"
+Individual steps may be skipped by pressing "EXIT"

-9.13.3 Hot Gas Bypa ass Mode
+Hot Gas Bypass Mode

 The hot gas bypass (HGb) system is a method of reducing cooling or refrigeration capacity.
-It is normally used above approximately 0 °C. Reducing cooling capacity helps improve temperature stability in the bath and reduces energy consumption.
-The HGb system is normally in the automatic mode which switches on (reducing capacity) when at set-points above 0 °C. When the base scanning to lower temperatures (greater than 2 °C below the starting temperature) the HGb turns off for full cooling capacity for all temperatures the maximum refrigeration limit even above 0 °C.
+It is normally used above approximately 0°C. Reducing cooling capacity helps improve temperature stability in the bath and reduces energy consumption.
+The HGb system is normally in the automatic mode which switches on (reducing capacity) when at set-points above 0°C. When the bath is scanning to lower temperatures (greater than 2°C below the starting temperature) the HGb turns off for full cooling capacity for all temperatures below the maximum refrigeration limit even above 0°C.

-ee HGb modes; Auto, On, or Off.
-Normally HGb mode is set to Auto ome reason the automatic mode is undesirable, the HGb mode can ys On or Off.
+There are three HGb modes; Auto, On, or Off.
+Normally HGb mode is set to Auto mode.
+If for some reason the automatic mode is undesirable, the HGb mode can be set to always On or Off.

-The paramete r is indicated by,

-[ Hgb HGb mode parameter

-Press "SET" to o access the parameter setting.

-[ [ Auto HGb mode set for automatic

-To change to and then pres On or Off mode, press "DOWN" until the desired mode appears s "SET".